ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 Run the following command to create the secret and add it to your namespace or project:
 ```
-kubectl create secret docker-registry docker-key-secret --docker-server=cp.icr.io --docker-username=cp --docker-password=<KEY> --docker-email=<EMAIL> -n <NAMESPACE>
+kubectl create secret docker-registry cp-pull-secret --docker-server=cp.icr.io --docker-username=cp --docker-password=<KEY> --docker-email=<EMAIL> -n <NAMESPACE>
 ```
 {: codeblock}
 - Replace `<KEY>` with your entitlement key.
 - Replace `<EMAIL>` with your email address.
-- Replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment namespace or OpenShift project.
+- Replace `<NAMESPACE>` with the name of your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment namespace or OpenShift project.

-The name of the secret that you are creating is `docker-key-secret`.
+The name of the secret that you are creating is `cp-pull-secret`.
 This value is used by the operator to deploy the offering in future steps.
 If you change the name of any of secrets that you create, you need to change the corresponding name in future steps.
 {: note}

 ## Add security and access policies